visualpharm/Lunacy/docs/index_updated.md

 <li>
  <details>
   <summary>
-   <strong> How can I edit a title of a collection ? </strong>
+   <strong> How Can I Edit a Title of a Collection ? </strong>
  </summary>

  <br>
-In order to edit a title of a collection click on the more options icon while you are within a given collection.
-A menu with two options will show up: <b>edit title</b> of the collection and <b>delete</b> the entire collection:
+In order to edit a title of a collection click on the <b>"more options"</b> button while you are within a given collection.
+A menu with two options will show up.
+The options are: <b>"edit title"</b> of the collection and <b>"delete"</b> the entire collection.

    <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/edit_title_or_delete_entire_collection.png'>